bsmirnov12/ETL-Project/README.md

 * Command line utility: ``mongoimport --db cars_db --collection inventory --file data/auto8000.json``
 * MongoDB Compass using *Import File* feature
-* MongoDB Compass using *Insert Document feature
+* MongoDB Compass using *Insert Document* feature
 * *pymongo* library in ``CarsDBConstructor2.ipynb`` Jupyter Notebook, that loads all the scraped data into the database

 During development of our data import procedure, we encountered some problems, that prevented data to load.
 Notably, using ``json.dumps()`` function for saving documents into files produced unsatisfactory results - the files wouldn't load.
 Investigation revealed, that the correct format should be:
-* only spaces are allowd in a single jason document - the whole structure should be in one line
+* only spaces are allowd in a single JSON document - the whole structure should be in one line
 * a set of documents should be saved in a file one per line - no other separator then new-line characted should be between JSON documents

-To implement these requirements, we used ``jason.dumps()`` funcion which was called for every single document when saving them to a file.
+To implement these requirements, we used ``json.dumps()`` funcion which was called for every single document when saving them to a file.